Posted on 6/3/2015 in Business and Strategy

 By Dean Dorazio

-The competition for getting prospects to higher education website is fierce.
+The competition for getting prospects to a higher education website is fierce.
 This space has some of the highest cost per leads (CPLs), with the top lead generators performing very well.
-Each prospect is highly valuable, because each conversation—a student that enrolls—will bring thousands of dollars in revenue for a school while completing a degree.
+Each prospect is highly valuable because each conversation—a student that enrolls—will bring thousands of dollars in revenue for a school while completing a degree.
 Here are some examples of highly valuable keywords in the industry; the suggested bids are relatively high compared to other areas.

 While paid strategies are a piece of the puzzle, especially for branding, consider that the return on investment can be higher for non-paid digital marketing.
 This includes search engine optimization (SEO), conversion optimization, social media management, content strategy, and marketing automation.
 Higher education’s websites are not always built for success in these areas, and we’re going to explore these areas of improvement.
-Optimize for the successful factors and avoidable mistakes mentioned here to improve your digital marketing strategy for higher education.
+Optimize for the success factors and avoidable mistakes mentioned here to improve your digital marketing strategy for higher education.

 Success does not consist in never making mistakes but in never making the same one a second time.